landeros91/Air_Quality-Final_Project/README.md

 ### Motivation

 Had different experiences with air quality throughout CA, especially during the wildfire season.We want to see how the counties we have listed were affected.

+### Data Limitations

+We need updated data on numbers of deaths from existing heart and lung diseases relating to poor air quality in 2019-2020 - We need updated data on numbers of new diagnoses of heart and lung diseases following a major wildfire in 2019-2020